directus-labs/directus-template-cli/README.md

 - `--templateLocation`: Directory to extract the template to (required)
 - `--templateName`: Name of the template (required)
 - `--disableTelemetry`: Disable telemetry collection
+- `--skipCollectionFiles`: Do not extract the directus_files collection
+- `--skipDownloadFiles`: Do not download the actual file attachments
+- `--syncExtractContent`: Extract content collections in a serial manner to limit load on instance
+- `--limitContentCollections "collectionA,collectionB"`: Only extract named content collections from comma-separated list

 #### Using Environment Variables